andresdavidsv/andresdavidsv/README.md

 I am always in search of professional improvement.

 - 🔭 I’m currently working a Mobile Software Engineer
-- 🌱 I’m currently learning about Swift, Python, DevOps, Machine Learning and Intelligence Artificial
+- 🌱 I’m currently learning about Dart and Flutter.
 - 👯 I’m looking to collaborate on social applications web development and Mobile developments
 - 🤔 I’m looking for help with managing roles, permissions and access policies
 - 💬 Ask me about JavaScript